 Members of the SSC Committee

-The Members of the SSC, each of which is entitled to one representative, are (As of August, 2016):
+The Members of the SSC, each of which is entitled to one representative, are (as of January 2018):

 - Chairs of each of the Committees (SAMREC, SAMVAL, SAMOG and SAMESG)

 - Chamber of Mines of South Africa (COM) (www.chamberofmines.org.za)

 - Department of Mineral Resources (including the Minerals Bureau) (DMR) (www.dmr.gov.za)